ashishjhs23/ashishjhs23/README.md

 - 👋 Hi, I’m @ashishjhs23
 - 👀 I’m interested in Automation
-- 🌱 I’m currently learning Python and Selenium
+- 🌱 I’m currently learning Java and Selenium
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ashishjhs750@gmail.com